Drying Flower Tips & Shipping

 Dried flower(s) can be dropped off or mailed to Unique Memories in Somonauk, IL.
 (Please contact us for the address)

-A shipping & handling fee will be added to all orders being returned via USPS.
+A shipping & handling fee will be applied to all completed orders returned via USPS.